Kudrotey/refactoring/README.md

 # Refactoring

-Following along with the book Refactoring by Martin Fowler but in python
+Following along with the book 'Refactoring by Martin Fowler' but in python